About us

 Service

-Law enforcement plays a critical role in community safety; yet officers operate within high-stress environments that can significantly impact decision-making, wellness, and public interactions.
+Law enforcement professionals operate in high-stress environments that affect wellness, decision-making, and community interactions.
 The Foundation supports work that promotes evidence-based training, wellness interventions, and systemic reforms that improve safety outcomes for both officers and the communities they serve.

-Gun violence is a leading public health concern with profound psychological, community, and economic consequences.
+Gun violence is a significant public health concern with psychological, community, and economic consequences.
 The Foundation supports work that advances trauma-informed approaches, risk-reduction models, and community-centered interventions, promoting safety, resilience, and equitable access to prevention resources.

 Social media has rapidly reshaped communication, identity development, and access to information.
 While it can foster connection, it also presents risks related to mental health, misinformation, cyberbullying, and exposure to harmful content.
-CFBH invests in studies that clarify risk pathways, promote digital resilience, and inform policy and education efforts that support healthy and responsible social technology use.
+The Foundation supports research that clarifies risk pathways, promotes digital resilience, and informs policy and education efforts.

 Intimate partner violence (IPV) impacts individuals across the lifespan and is associated with significant mental health effects, including trauma responses, depression, and disrupted relational functioning.
-CFBH prioritizes studies that enhance culturally responsive care, improve screening and prevention practices, and address systemic barriers to safety and healing.
+The Foundation prioritizes research that advances culturally responsive care, improves prevention and screening, and addresses systemic barriers to safety and recovery.